Anna Patten: International career

-Youth career
+England

 Patten has been part of several England youth teams.
 She made her first appearance on the U-15 team in 2014.
 Two years later Patten was part of the England 2016 FIFA U-17 Women's World Cup which reached the quarterfinals.
 In 2018 she was part of the England U20 which finished third at the 2018 FIFA U-20 Women's World Cup in France.

-Senior career

-Patten has been called in the England senior squad for a number of camps.
+Republic of Ireland

+In March 2024, Patten received her first senior call up to the Republic of Ireland squad for the UEFA Women's Euro 2025 qualifying matches against France and England.
+Patten is eligible to play for the Republic of Ireland through her Irish grandparents.
+She made her debut for the team during a 1–0 defeat against France on 5 April 2024.
+She scored her first goal for Ireland in a 3–1 victory against France on 16 July.
+Patten scored in Ireland's Euro 2025 play off final 2-1 defeat to Wales on 3 December.